 How do they work?

 Zyloric and Adenuric are both xanthine-oxidase inhibitors that work by stopping uric acid from being produced.
 Zyloric contains the active ingredient allopurinol, whereas Adenuric contains febuxostat.
 These two ingredients work in the same way and actively reduce the amount of urate in the bloodstream, making it less likely for sodium urate crystals to form and for a gout attack to happen.

 What are the side effects?

 Can I take them with other medications?

-This depends on the treatment you choose and the medications you are taking.
-Your doctor will assess the likelihood of any interactions between medications when you provide your medical details during your consultation.
-You can find more information regarding this on each product page.
+This depends on the other medications you are taking.
+Your doctor will assess the likelihood of any interactions between medications during your consultation.

 What’s the difference between the medications?